MrghtChannel/MrghtChannel/README.md

 <h3 align="left">👩‍💻  About Me</h3>

 Developer of programs, websites, bots (telegram/discord), and more.
-Proficient in C++, C#, PHP, Java, Python.
+Proficient in C++, C#, PHP, Java, Python,HTML,JavaScript.

 ###